 When Should You Consider Having Vertical Garden?

 Growing a vertical garden largely depends on what vibe you want to do to your place.
+It can be a fun hobby and a way to learn new things such as hydroponics and other growing techniques.
 If you only desire to have a few plants around or on the top of your filing cabinets and on the floor, you are free to do so.
 But, if you have a large lobby area or a large and empty space that you feel could use some greenery accent to brighten things up, then green and lush wall might be the perfect design for you.